 - 1 cup sugar

 - dash of salt

-- Preheat oven to 350 degrees F. Melt the butter and chocolate in a saucepan on medium heat, stirring until smooth.
-Stir in the vanilla extract.
+- Preheat oven to 350 degrees F. Melt the butter and chocolate together in a double boiler.

-- Then add the warm chocolate and butter mixture and beat well (until light and airy).
+- Then add the melted chocolate and butter mixture and mix well.

 - Pour your batter into pie crust and bake for 30-35 minutes or until slightly puffed.
 Be sure to allow the pie to cool before cutting.
 I often refrigerate mine until ready to serve.

 Check out some of my other favorite pies below…